Please read all of this information ahead of your graduation in July.

 The ceremonies are formal occasions and we recommend that candidates dress smartly.
 We welcome national dress and military uniforms.
 Jeans, t-shirts, trainers and similar casual attire are not considered appropriate for graduation ceremonies.

-Ede & Ravenscroft and the University do not provide hair grips and we advise you to bring them with you on the day should you wish to use them to secure your hat.
+Ede & Ravenscroft and the University do not provide hair grips and we advise you to bring them with you should you wish to use them to secure your hat.

 Official university souvenirs will be available to purchase in the Octagon foyer area throughout the week.